 Interim Measures are services, accommodations, or other assistance that the University puts in place on a temporary basis after receiving notice of a complaint and before any outcomes - investigatory, disciplinary, or remedial - have been determined.
-Interim measures vary in range from class schedule changes, no-contact orders, escorts, etc. Kapi'olani Community College will maintain as confidential any Interim Measures implemented, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the specific Interim Measure.
+Kapi'olani Community College will maintain as confidential any Interim Measures implemented, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the specific Interim Measure.